 It’s been awhile since I’ve posted a sermon on the site.
 This is one I preached yesterday.
 I preached at Saint Philip’s in the morning, and Saint Margaret’s at night.
-The title derives from the fact that Winnipeg is in the middle of its Fringe Theatre Festival, and the fact that the editors of the Lectionary, cut out the main body of the story when they chose the reading.
+The Sermon from the Fringe title, derives from the fact that Winnipeg is in the middle of its Fringe Theatre Festival, and the fact that the editors of the Lectionary, cut out the main body of the story when they chose the reading.

 The audio below is from last night at Saint Margaret’s

 Next week begins five weeks delving into the sixth chapter of John’s Gospel.
 I will be attempting to post my sermons for each week.